richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 |   | All reserved optional fields (for example, **HireDate**) that you’ve already imported to Viva Insights | Current </br> <br> All since the last upload | New employees only |

 >[!Note]
 > "All historical": Values for previous time periods.
 For example, if you include monthly data, then you'd include values for every month leading up to this one.
-When you’re first starting to use Viva Insights, 13 months’ worth of data is recommended.
-After that, it’s recommended to update data regularly so it builds into 27 months’ worth of data. </br> <br>
+When you're first starting to use Viva Insights, 13 months' worth of data is recommended.
+After that, it’s recommended to update data regularly so it builds into 27 months' worth of data. </br> <br>
 > "All values since the last upload": Values for the period between uploads.
 For example, if the last upload was in March and now it’s July, include values for April, May, and June.

 ## Related topics